A chained bike is well secured

 First of all, here are the different lock options available, with their specific advantages and disadvantages for bikepacking enthusiasts.

-A chain-locked bike is well secured
+### A chained bike is well secured

 However, it's worth bearing in mind the extra weight involved in using a chain.
-Steel chains, though sturdy, add significant weight to bikes, which is a major disadvantage on long journeys, particularly on gravel or mountain roads.
+Steel chains, though sturdy, add significant weight to bikes, which is a major drawback on long journeys, particularly on gravel or mountain roads.

-The U to prevent abuse
+### The U to avoid abuse

 Although the weight of U-locks is a factor to consider, especially for long distances and difficult terrain, their sturdiness offers unrivalled peace of mind.
-Bikepackers need to weigh this trade-off against their specific security and mobility needs.
+Bikepackers need to weigh up this trade-off against their specific security and mobility needs.

-A wired bike is key
+### A cabled bike is key

 In terms of versatility, **cable locks are ideal for attaching the bike to a variety of fixed objects**, whether a pole in town or a more natural structure during a stop in the countryside.
 They are particularly useful for securing accessories or extra luggage, which can be passed through pannier straps or tent loops.